|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These simple gummy candies are easy to make and more flavorful than store-bought gummy candies.
-The recipe requires nothing more than two kinds of gelatin, water, and a little cooking spray—you might even have everything you need in your pantry.
-Customize the candies by choosing your favorite flavored gelatin (such as Jell-O brand) and using candy molds in a variety of fun shapes.
+These simple gummy candies are also more flavorful than store-bought gummy candies, and the recipe requires nothing more than two kinds of gelatin, water, and a little cooking spray—you might even have everything you need in your pantry.
+Customize the candies by choosing your favorite flavored gelatin and using candy molds in a variety of fun shapes.
+The molds are easily found online, so you can re-create the classic little bear, or go with gem shapes, or use holiday-themed molds.
+Metal and polycarbonate molds are popular among those who regularly make candy, but inexpensive, thin plastic molds work equally well.

 6 (1/4-ounce) packages unflavored gelatin, 1.5 ounces total